Tiny twins grow up at Carle, reach exciting new phase together

 Hearing loss can impact every area of a child’s life.
-The compassionate team at our ECHO program offers comprehensive services for children who are deaf and hard of hearing and we're the only program in Illinois to offer these services in a single, dedicated location.
+The ECHO program is unique in that it offers comprehensive services for children who are deaf and hard of hearing in a single, dedicated location.
 Our ear, nose and throat specialists, audiologists, speech language pathologists, early intervention therapists and teachers of the deaf form a close-knit team that collaborates with each other and with you to provide the best diagnosis, treatment and ongoing hearing support for your child.

 Our Pediatric Hearing Center staff works with families to diagnose hearing loss in children.
 With more than 30 years’ experience and state-of-the-art technology, our audiologists and ear, nose and throat specialists help families understand how hearing loss affects a child's development and recommends available treatment options.The impact of hearing loss on a child's development depends on the severity and type of loss.
 Our experts educate families about the impact of hearing loss on speech, language and listening skills.
 Depending on the type and extent of hearing loss, we will recommend the most appropriate treatment option:

 ECHO staff brings many years of experience to cochlear implant candidates and their families.

 The cochlear implant team partners with the family to determine if the cochlear implant is the best treatment, and continues to work with the family to maximize speech language and auditory outcomes.

 Because a cochlear implant uses an entirely different signal than normal hearing or hearing aids, parents must be committed to teaching their child to listen with this device.